-Galley runs on the IBM SP-2 and on workstation clusters [NK96a], and has so far been extremely successful [NK96b].
-We are currently porting several application libraries on top of Galley, including a traditional striped-file library, Panda [SCJ+95], Vesta [CFP+95], and SOLAR [TG96].
+Galley runs on the IBM SP-2 and on workstation clusters [31], and has so far been extremely successful [32].
+We have ported several application libraries on top of Galley, including a traditional striped-file library, Panda [39, 43], Vesta [6], and SOLAR [44].
 We are also using Galley to investigate policies for managing multi-application workloads.

 We are building a simulator for Galley2, to evaluate some of the key ideas, and a full implementation, to experiment with real applications.
 There is no question that it will be a much more flexible system than Galley and its predecessors.
 We will declare success if that flexibility provides better performance on a wider range of applications.
-That will occur if the benefits of applicationspecific I/O-node programs outweigh the cost of the extension mechanism (sandboxing, context switching, or interpretation).
+That will occur if the benefits of application-specific I/O-node programs outweigh the cost of the extension mechanism (sandboxing, context switching, or interpretation).
 We are optimistic!